-The University Library regularly exhibits a broad range of arts and crafts from watercolors, oils, etchings, graphic arts, and acrylics to photographs, jewelry, miniatures, baskets, and the book arts.
+The University Library regularly exhibits art and crafts ranging from watercolors, oils, etchings, graphic arts, and acrylics to photographs, jewelry, miniatures, baskets, and the book arts.
 While local and regional artists of all ages, including children in K – 12, may exhibit in the library’s galleries, artists from outside the region and traveling exhibits may also be considered.
 All exhibitions and displays are approved and scheduled by the Outreach and Communications Librarian.
-Artists interested in exhibiting are normally asked to schedule an appointment with Paula Webb, Outreach & Communications Librarian.
+Artists interested in exhibiting are asked to schedule an appointment with Paula Webb, Outreach & Communications Librarian.

-Artists are expected to provide the following previous/during their exhibit:
+Artists are expected to provide the following previous to during their exhibit:

 - A completed USA Libraries Galleries Application Form

 - A signed USA Libraries Art Gallery Policy

 - A minimum of three high quality digital images of their artistic works for promotion purposes.
 These images will be used on Social Media, printed material, signage on the USA Libraries Gallery Website.